-This sub-criterion is only applicable to carbon credits used for purposes for which double claiming with the host country NDC should be avoided (see Table 17).
+This sub-criterion is only applicable to carbon credits for which double claiming with the host country NDC should be avoided.

-Host countries that are a Party to the Paris Agreement need to implement several provisions that have been adopted or are under negotiation under the Paris Agreement to effectively avoid double claiming with their NDC.
+Host countries that are a Party to the Paris Agreement need to implement several decisions that have been adopted under the Paris Agreement to effectively avoid double claiming with their NDC.
 Only if host countries have the necessary institutional arrangements and processes in place is there a satisfactory level of assurance that double claiming will be avoided.